-4. Distribution: Getting your product to the market will be critical to your marketing strategy as the quality of crops and customer perception will depend on the freshness and quality of your product.
-This section discusses the handling of products from harvest to sale, including options for storage of the product before sale.
+4. Distribution: Getting your product to the market will be critical to your marketing strategy, as the quality of crops and customer perception will depend on the freshness and quality of your product.
+This section discusses the handling of products from harvest to sell, including options for storing the product before selling.
 Discuss these questions:

 - How will you sell your product?